-- Operating System Use the OS selector to choose the OS that the OS Build Plan will install. - Provisioning Network Select the NIC to be used for provisioning. - Final Network Configuration Select DHCP to configure your network using your HPSA DHCP-enabled environment, or choose Static to configure your network settings manually.
-For more information about an HPSA DHCP-enabled environment, see the User Guide: OS Provisioning. - You can specify a Static IP as the final network configuration for PXE boot, although DHCP must be enabled for you to perform PXE boot. - For static IP, you are required to enter the IP address, subnet mask, default gateway, and DNS server. - Custom Attributes Optionally specify custom attributes.
-For more information on custom attributes, see the SA User Guide: Server Automation. - 11 Preview: Verify all your VM settings.
-Use the Back button or select any step to make changes, then select Next. - 12 Scheduling: Select when you want the create VM job to run, then select Next. - 13 Notifications: Optionally enter a notifier, then select Next. - Job Status: Select the Start Job or Schedule Job button.
+- For IPv4/IPv6 dual-stack configuration Configure both IPv4 and IPv6 with scenarios as described above. - For more information about IPv6, see the SA Administration Guide.
+For more information about DHCP configuration, see the SA User Guide: Provisioning. - Custom Attributes Optionally specify custom attributes.
+For more information on custom attributes, see the SA User Guide: Server Automation. - 11.
+Preview: Verify all your VM settings.
+Use the Back button or select any step to make changes, then select Next. - 12.
+Scheduling: Select when you want the create VM job to run, then select Next. - 13.
+Notifications: Optionally enter a notifier, then select Next. - 14.
+Job Status: Select the Start Job or Schedule Job button.
 This runs the job or schedules it to be run in the future and displays the Job ID number in the window banner.
 You can use the Job ID number to look up the job under the Jobs and Sessions tab.
 When the job runs, it creates the VM and displays the results.
 Once the VM is created, you will see it in the virtualization inventory of the VS in the SA Client and All Managed Servers.

-Best Practice: It is highly recommended that you make all VMs into agent-managed servers to have maximum visibility, control, and compliance for these VMs.
+It is highly recommended that you make all VMs into agent-managed servers to have maximum visibility, control, and compliance for these VMs.
 The easiest way is to install the OS using an OS Build Plan, which automatically installs the SA Agent.
-For information about installing the SA Agent, see Install the SA Agent on a VM on page 60 and the SA User Guide: Server Automation.
+For information about installing the SA Agent, see "Install the SA Agent on a VM" on page 58 and the SA User Guide: Server Automation.
 For more information about OS Build Plans, see the SA User Guide: Provisioning.